-(From ESA website http://www.esa.org)
+(Adapted from ESA website http://www.esa.org)

+You are in a battle with the audience; your job is to keep them interested.
 Enthusiasm will go a long way and is infectious.
 Assume that people will remember one thing about your talk.
 What do you want it to be?

-- In your introduction, you must convince the listeners why this problem might interest them and give a sense of what your contribution is.
+Get the audience interested with the title.
+Don't make it too specific, and let it convey information.
+In your introduction, you must convince the listeners why this problem might interest them and give a sense of what your contribution is.
 Start with the motivating phenomenon or with an unsolved problem -- give them something interesting.

 2 minutes for the introduction

-- 8-9 minutes to describe the work
+8-9 minutes to describe the work

 2 minutes for wrap up